Saikat-98/Saikat-98/README.md

 ### Hey there! 👋!

-I'm Saikat Choudhury, a Full Stack Developer, who loves exploring different stuff, currently I'm a System Engineer Specialist at [Infosys](https://www.infosys.com), a React JS mentor at [UAceit](https://uaceit.com).
+I'm Saikat Choudhury, a Full Stack Developer, who loves exploring different stuff, currently I'm a Digital Specialist Engineer at [Infosys](https://www.infosys.com), a React JS mentor at [UAceit](https://uaceit.com).

 Some bulletpoints about me: